Legal recognition of non-binary gender: Thailand

 Also commonly referred to as a third sex are the kathoeys (or "ladyboys") of Thailand.
 These are people whose assigned sex was male who identify and live as female.
-A significant number of Thais perceive kathoeys as belonging to a third gender, including many kathoeys themselves; others see them as second category women.
+A significant number of Thais perceive kathoeys as belonging to a third gender, including many kathoeys themselves; others see them as second-category women.
 Thai persons assigned male at birth undergoing sex-change operations are not uncommon occurrences, but they are still regarded as men on their identification documents.
 Despite this, Thai society remains one of the world's most tolerant towards kathoeys or the third gender.
 Researcher Sam Winter writes:

-In 2004, the Chiang Mai Technology School allocated a separate restroom for kathoeys, with an intertwined male and female symbol on the door.
+In 2004, the Chiang Mai Technology School allocated a separate lavatory for kathoeys, with an intertwined male and female symbol on the door.
 The 15 kathoey students are required to wear male clothing at school but are allowed to sport feminine hairdos.
 The restroom features four stalls, but no urinals.

 Although Kathoeys are still not fully respected, they are gradually gaining acceptance and have made themselves a very distinct part of the Thai society.
 This is especially true in the entertainment, business, and fashion industries in Thailand, where the Kathoeys play significant roles in leadership and management positions.
 In addition, Kathoeys or second-category-women are very sought after when businesses are hiring salespeople.
 In many job posts, it is common to see companies state that second-category-women are preferred as their sales force because they are generally seen as more charismatic and expressive individuals.

+Europe

+Austria

+On 15 June 2018, the Austrian Constitutional Court reached a decision, published in a news release on 29 June, that Article 8 of the European Convention on Human Rights guarantees recognition of gender identity beyond the binary male or female, and that people with a variation in gender development other than male or female must be allowed to leave a gender entry empty and must be allowed to have a positive other entry implemented.
+They also found that current law is not in contradiction to these requirements, and can be interpreted in a way that is conformant to the constitutional right of recognition of gender identity via Article 8 of the ECHR.
+The Court ruled that the national interests listed in Article 8.1 ECHR do not outweigh the very sensible interest of an individual to recognition of their personal life, including gender identity, and that other laws can be adapted if needed.
+The Court indicate that administrative bodies may require proof of the adequacy of a change to an entry and the relation to a person's actual social life, and that Article 8.1 ECHR does not establish a right to arbitrarily named entries.
+They have not decided on a specific name a third gender option should have, but cite recommendations as "divers", "inter", "offen".